merzainc/remoto/README.md

 <img src='mobile/assets/logo-dark.png' width='100'>
 </p>

- Smart security real-time patrol monitoring research project using GIS, GPS, and smartphone technology.
+ Optimising security patrol routing and monitoring research project using GIS and GPS.
 Capstone project being implemented as part of my submission for a B.Tech Honours Degree in IT at [HIT](https://hit.ac.zw).

 ## License